travetto/travetto/module/email-template/README.md

    1. Load in a general wrapper for email, located at `/resources/email/wrapper.html`.
-   1. Load in the general stylings as [sass](https://github.com/sass/dart-sass), from `/resources/email/app.scss`.
+   1. Load in the general stylings as [sass](https://github.com/sass/dart-sass), from `/resources/email/main.scss`.
-   1. Resolving all mustache partial templates, at `/resources/email/**/*.tpl.html`.
+   1. Resolving all mustache partial templates, at `/resources/email/**/*.email.html`.
    1. Render the [inky](https://github.com/zurb/inky) directives into the final `html` output.
+   1. Extract the subject from the `html`'s `<title>` tag, if present.
    1. Inline and optimize all images for email transmission.
-   1. Generate markdown version of email to support the alternate text format.
+   1. Generate markdown version of email to support the alternate `text` format.

 ## Reusable Email Elements

 In building out emails, you may have common elements that you want to repeat.
-If you have a common block, put that in a separate file and pull it in using partial notation, e.g. `{{{> email/common-element }}}`
+If you have a common block, put that in a separate file and pull it in using partial notation, e.g. `{{{> email/common-element }}}`.
+All paths are relative to the `resource` folder, which precludes the use of paths like `../file.html`

 ## Images